originphp/website/source/docs/development/Internationalization-i18n.md

 }
 ```

-The initialize method will locale definitions from the `locales` folder, configure the Date and Number utilities.
+The initialize method will locale definitions from the `config/locales` folder, configure the Date and Number utilities.
 You can run the `locales:generator` command and this will generate them all for you.
 You can keep or customize the ones that you want your application to support.

 ```linux
 $ bin/console locales:generator